Close Banner

 Book That Hotel Room and Buy Theme Park Tickets Early

 We actually recommend that you book a refundable or cancellable hotel room before you register for the race.
-That way you secure lodging with the best prices and selection before everyone gets their bibs and starts booking.
+That way, you secure lodging with the best prices and selection before everyone gets their bibs and starts booking.
 If you don't get the bibs you want, cancel the hotel.
-You can save some money on Disneyland and Disney World hotel rooms when you book through Undercover Tourist.
+You can save some money on Disney World hotel rooms when you book through Undercover Tourist.
 We sell discount hotel rooms for both on-site hotels and off-site hotels.
-You can cancel up to five days before your trip (for 2025 stays, Disney World hotel rooms can be canceled up to eight days in advance).
+You can cancel up to eight days before your trip.

 You know you want to take photos in the theme park with your race medal and get special race-day MagicShots from PhotoPass photographers!
 You'll need theme park tickets.
 You can also save some green on theme park admission.
-Keep in mind, at Disneyland you still need to make theme park reservations, so get those up to 180 days in advance.
-The parks will sell out closer to race weekend!
+The parks may sell out closer to race weekend.

 Club runDisney

-Club runDisney memberships went on sale Aug.
-1, 2024.
+2026 Club runDisney memberships went on sale June 10, 2025 (TBD for 2027 memberships).
 The memberships are limited and do sell out quickly.

 Are you planning on running your first runDisney race in the next year?
 Let us know what other questions you have in the comments below!
 Or, if you've registered before, please share your hopful tips for runDisney registration.
-Whether you are heading to Disney World or Disneyland, you can save money on race weekend with discount Disney World and Disneyland Resort tickets and hotel bookings.
+You can save money on race weekend with discount Disney World tickets and hotel bookings.

-Related: The Frog Family's Step-by-Step Guide to runDisney Events at Disney Worl
+Related: The Frog Family's Step-by-Step Guide to runDisney Events at Disney World

 Hoppy planning!